dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 code completion, text completion, image generation, and fine-tuning are next level of innovation.

 But, OpenAI CEO, **[Sam Altman](https://twitter.com/sama)** said that "it’s a mistake to rely on it for anything important right now."

+>Chat GPT-3 is a natural language processing (NLP) model developed by OpenAI that is trained to generate human-like text responses to user input.
+It uses machine learning to generate text that is contextual and appropriate for the given situation.
+Unlike other chatbot systems, Chat GPT-3 does not rely on pre-programmed responses, but instead is able to generate its own responses based on the input.

 The OpenAI API is powered by a family of models with different capabilities as well as the ability to fine-tune your own custom models.
 These models can be used for everything from content generation to semantic search and classification.